 - Fire-fighting process hazards (dry distillation, chemical reactions, boiler uptake fires, etc.)

-- Fire fighting involving dangerous goods
+- Firefighting involving dangerous goods

 - Fire precautions and hazards associated with the storage and handling of materials (paints, etc.)